markuskimius/getopt-tcl/README.md

   equivalent to `-ovalue`).
 - Long options.
 Option arguments, if any, may appear with or without an equal sign (`--option value` is equivalent to `--option=value`).
-- Optional arguments are supported for long options.
-The optional argument must be specified with an equal sign (`--option=value`).
+- Optional arguments are supported.
+The optional argument for a short option must be specified without a space (`-ovalue`) and for a long option must be specified with an equal sign (`--option=value`).
 - Options (with or without arguments) and optionless arguments may appear in any order.
 - `--` can be used to denote the end of options.